Lameck Banda: International career

 Banda has been capped by Zambia at the under-17, under-20 and under-23 levels.
 He debuted for the senior Zambia national team in a friendly 3–1 win over the Congo on 25 March 2022.

-International goals
+In December 2023, he was included in the squad of twenty-seven Zambian players selected by Avram Grant to compete in the 2023 Africa Cup of Nations.

+On 10 December 2025, Banda was called up to the Zambia squad for the 2025 Africa Cup of Nations.

+Career statistics

 Scores and results list Zambia's goal tally first, score column indicates score after each Banda goal.